-IGT appreciates the opportunity to submit this policy proposal for CMS consideration for the FY 2022 IPPS rulemaking cycle.
-The Institute respectfully requests that CMS take action to establish an NTAP pathway specific to gene therapies to ensure rapid eligibility upon approval and enhanced provider and patient access.
+IGT appreciates the opportunity to submit comments on the IPPS Proposed Rule.
+In addition to our comments on MS-DRG 018, the Institute respectfully requests that CMS take action to establish an NTAP pathway specific to gene therapies to ensure rapid eligibility upon approval and enhanced provider and patient access.
 IGT would be pleased to serve as a resource on gene therapy issues and answer any questions regarding these recommendations.